frnvnd4/SimBOL/USER_MANUAL_GRO_PLUGIN.md

 * **Preferred Method (Clear & Robust):**
     * Define each operon as a distinct SBOL3 `Component` (typically of `type` DNA).
-    * Within this "operon" `Component`, instantiate all its constituent genetic parts (e.g., promoter, RBS, CDSs, terminator) as `SubComponent` objects linked via the `hasFeature` property[cite: 304, 311].
+    * Within this "operon" `Component`, instantiate all its constituent genetic parts (e.g., promoter, RBS, CDSs, terminator) as `SubComponent` objects linked via the `hasFeature` property.
     * The order and relationship of these `SubComponent` instances within the parent operon `Component` define the transcriptional unit.
 This explicit hierarchical structure is the most reliable way for SimBOL to interpret your operons.

 * **Automatic Grouping (Fallback Behavior):**